frafalone-art/Void-Raders/README.md

 ---

 # 📱 Availability
-Void Raiders is out now on itch.io for Windows and Web (browser):
+Void Raiders is out now on itch.io for Windows (a browser/Web build is coming soon):
 👉 **[francescofalone.itch.io/void-raiders](https://francescofalone.itch.io/void-raiders)**

 ---

 # 🧠 Code Showcase
 This repository is a **showcase**, not the full project source — the complete codebase stays private.
-[`snippets.py`](./snippets.py) collects a few pieces I'm particularly happy with: boss FSM logic, the rule-based procedural formation generator for endless mode, and a couple of the procedural-audio functions.
+[`snippets.py`](./snippets.py) collects a few pieces I'm particularly happy with: the enemy class hierarchy and dive-steering mixin, boss FSM logic, the rule-based procedural formation generator for endless mode, probability-driven enemy behavior (the shield mechanic), and a couple of the procedural-audio functions.

+---

+# 📄 Legal
+Copyright (c) 2026 Francesco Falone.
+All rights reserved.
+The full source code, assets, and game logic are not covered by any open license — `snippets.py` is shared for demonstration purposes only.

 ---